 Once the unfashionable water garden had been filled in, Brown created a raised lawn and planted it with the cedars of Lebanon which you see today outside the Orangery restaurant.

 The work cost £525, paid in instalments.
 In April 1761 George Lucy bumped into ‘Capability’ Brown in Bath: ‘I told him the time was elapsed for a second payment which he said was no matter as he did not want money, but upon my offering him a £100 note he pulled out his pocket book and carried it off with him.'

 Flowers for Charlecote

 Mary Elizabeth Lucy brought flowers back to Victorian Charlecote.
 She was often in her beloved garden by 6am on a summer morning, working on laying out new parterres.
-We carefully reinstated the colourful parterre behind the house overlooking the river in 1995.
+We carefully reinstated her colourful parterre behind the house overlooking the river in 1995.

 She filled the shady ‘wilderness garden’ with Solomon’s seal, foxgloves, ivy, box, martagon lillies and wild flowers beneath Scots pines and chestnuts.

-Our work in the woodland garden is about reinstating this area, partly as she would have planned it, as well as bringing in new and unusual plants as she would have done to impress her visitors.
+Our work in the Woodland Garden is about reinstating this area, partly as she would have planned it, as well as bringing in new and unusual plants as she would have done to impress her visitors.
 Look closely at the fascinating forms of our fern collection, reflecting the Victorians' obsession known at "pteridomania".

 A Victorian legacy